In that last decade though, social networking hasn’t just changed us as individuals, but as employers and employees as well.

 Once you’ve defined your objectives, and know why you’re going down this journey, it’s about executing on a solid plan.
 Think about these major milestones in your plan:

 - Pick team and tech – don’t let technology define your parameters.
 Once you have objectives and passionate people that support them, then this step can be accomplished

 - Get executive/leadership sponsorship – you’ll need passionate leaders to champion and promote the benefits of your initiatives

 - Communicate – ensure intentions are clear, and what the approach is

 - Train and ensure social media literacy if required

 - And if you do it – decide what you can measure.
 You want to ensure you can identify impact when all is said and done.

 Leap over barriers.

-- Misunderstanding of social and its capabilities – most people think social has nothing to do with work, is distracting, and offers no value.
+- Misunderstanding of social media and its capabilities – most people think social media has nothing to do with work, is distracting, and offers no value.
 Letting people know the type of feedback and insight you can gather is important.
 Use examples and cases of what’s worked to help get buy in.
 I had the pleasure of helping build the C-Suite Guide to Social Engagement for the Engage for Success movement that has some great case studies worth reviewing.